Promoting British Values

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
 Our pupils are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 A restorative approach is integral to who we are as a school and we have made this process the foundation to every aspect of school life.
 We believe in adults living and modelling these behaviours for the children too.

 Our school has ‘Values’, which are deeply embedded in the way we work.
 We have a whole school values tree, which celebrates children demonstrating our school values.
-Visits from and to authorities such as the police, fire service, lifeguards and paramedics are regular parts of our calendar and help reinforce an understanding of this value.
+Visits from and to authorities such as the police, fire service, lifeguards and paramedics will be regular parts of our calendar (post covid) and help reinforce an understanding of this value.

 Each class also discusses and sets its own rules in their class charter to ensure that every class member is able to learn in a safe and ordered environment.